 The penalties for possession of so-called “party drugs” like MDMA, ecstasy, methamphetamine, and other forms of these drugs, are similar to those for heroin.
 The defendant will generally face a penalty of up to one year in jail, a fine of up to $5,000, or both.
 Likewise, possession of an illegal prescription drug is subject to a penalty of up to one year in jail, a fine of up to $5,000, or both for a first offense.

 Except where otherwise noted, the penalties mentioned above are for first-time simple possession offenses, which are generally known as misdemeanors.
 Misdemeanors are not as serious as felonies and carry a maximum penalty of up to one year in jail.
 Repeat offenders (and individuals who are charged with possession with the intent to distribute, or PWID) will face greater penalties.
+College students are not exempt from these charges; Contact a drug possession lawyer for UPenn students and college students today.

 First-Time Drug Possession Offender ARD Program in Pennsylvania